 Use the following procedure to change the colors of the LAD/FBD editor:

-- 1. Select the Options > Settings menu command. - 2.
-Select the LAD/FBD editor tab. - 3.
+- 1. Select the Options > Settings menu item. - 2.
+Select the tab LAD/FBD editor. - 3.
 Click the Fonts and colors button.
 The Fonts and colors dialog box appears. - 4.
 Click the Colors tab.

-5. Select the required color.
+5. Choose a color.